Attention

 srun --pty bash -i

-The latest version of MATLAB (currently 2022a) is made available by running:
+A version of MATLAB is made available by running one of the following:

 module load MATLAB/2023b